 Puppies naturally chew on things while they are going through the phase of teething.
 Also, if you play fetch with your pup, chewing on objects is an inevitable habit.
 Hence, buying a suitable chew toy can stop your dog from eating tree bark.
 Remember that you are discouraging any association between wood and any wooden toy will invert the consequences, completely.

 The toy you buy should be durable so that it doesn’t break into pieces and causes trouble (if ingested).
 Moreover, the size of the toy should be larger than your dog’s throat.
-Kong’s chewy with treat-dispensing sections can be a good choice.
+Kong’s chewy (paid link) with treat-dispensing sections can be a good choice.

 It is important to address boredom in your dog through activities that provide good mental stimulation.
 Every dog requires at least 30 minutes of physical activity daily.

 Take your dog on a walk every morning or play games that can help your pooch in utilizing the excess energy.
 Likewise, bring your dogs some entertaining toys that can keep him/her when you are away.
-Dog puzzles can be an excellent alternative for the mental stimulation of your pooch.
+Dog puzzles (paid link) can be an excellent alternative for the mental stimulation of your pooch.